vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

+Why didn’t we `require "Nokogiri"`?
+Mechanize provides us with all our scraping needs.
+As we discussed in the previous article, Mechanize builds on top of Nokogiri and allows us to extract content as well.

 # Pry

+First things first.
 Before we jump into our code here, I thought it was necessary to show you how you can efficiently check if your code works as expected every step of the way.
 As you have certainly noticed, I have added another tool to the mix.
 I added `Pry` which is really handy for debugging.
 If you place `Pry.start(binding)` anywhere in your code, you can inspect your application at exactly that point.

 It is really helpful to check every step along the way if you have the data you expected.
 For example, let’s place it right after our `write_page` function and check if `link` is what we expect.